LafeLabs/PostCapitalistIndustry/Measures.md

 5. specific component value units, examples
 6. build an LRC meter with the trash wizard stick--this should have a gui that lives in the browser of a smart phone, talking to the pi zero, which talks to the coil drive board, which measures voltages

+figures:

+1. images of components
+2. schematics of experiments
+3. graphs from experiments with explanations of units
+4. photos of experiments

 ### springs

 wood, steel, hooke's law, mechanical impedance, examples, measuring k, units, ipytyhon notebook with unit examples, damping constant

+1. cartoons of springs
+2. photos of springs

+### impedance units

+### energy and power units

 ### Dimensional analysis and Factor Label Method gets whole section

 Google calculator with units